plaitse/video-player.js/README.md

 - Client in Angular v9 / TypeScript v3
 - Server in Node.js v12

-# How to use the app:
+# How to use the app

 - `npm run build` from the root directory to install the Node modules in both client and server
 - `npm run start` from the root directory to start the app